gjtorikian/functional-docs/README.md

 If you think about it, some tests can actually be run _before_ you compile into HTML.
 For example, if I was writing documentation in Markdown ([which I do](https://github.com/gjtorikian/panda-docs)), I could just check to see if `![]` was erronously references.
 I've grouped this distinction in folders marked _pre_ and _post_.

-Then I started thinking that users might write their docs in reStructuredText, AsciiDoc, Pandoc, or some other format, so I decided to just focus right now on the rendered HTML output, and concentrate on catching formats as time allowed.
+Then I started thinking that users might write their docs in reStructuredText, AsciiDoc, Pandoc, or some other format, so I decided to just focus right now on the rendered HTML output, and concentrate on catching markup languages if the time ever allows.